-The "Sport of Kings" offers racehorse owners large sums of prize money at races around the world, but nowhere more than at the nine races featured below:
+The "Sport of Kings" offers racehorse owners large sums of prize money at races around the world, but nowhere more than at the ten races featured below:

 Australia’s Melbourne Cup is billed as the ‘race that stops a nation’, and carries a proportionately significant prize fund.
 In fact the Melbourne Cup is the world’s richest handicap flat race, paying out a prize fund of A$6,2 million (approximately 4.5 million US dollars).

 The Breeders Cup Turf is something of an unofficial championship showdown between the top racehorses in the UK and the United States.
 Run over a distance of a mile and 4 furlongs it is set up to attract horses who would have competed in the top middle distance turf races in the world, including the English and Irish Champion Stakes.
 The race pays out a prize fund of $4 million, making it the planet’s richest turf race for 4-year-old and above racehorses.

 The Hong Kong Cup is Asia’s answer to the Epsom Derby and the Kentucky Derby.
 Run over a distance of 2000m by Asia’s finest 3 year old and above thoroughbred racehorses, the Hong Kong Cup doesn’t slouch when it comes to gargantuan payouts, and tosses up a $3,2 million purse for the top performers in the race.

 If you've enjoyed this post you might also be interested in our post on the: